AlexBurnes/buildfab/activeContext.md

 # Active Context: buildfab

 ## Current Work Focus
 Core implementation phase completed successfully!
 All major components have been implemented including the library API, CLI interface, DAG execution engine, built-in actions, and version library integration.
 The project is now fully functional and ready for production use.
 Version library integration has been fixed to use the official release v0.8.22 from GitHub.
 Build system testing completed successfully with all cross-platform builds working correctly.
 Version v0.1.1 released with UI improvements and alignment fixes.
 Critical DAG executor streaming bug fixed in v0.1.2 - now properly implements true streaming output with parallel execution while maintaining declaration order.
+Version v0.2.0 released with complete changes shortcut rule and enhanced semantic commit formatting.

 ## Recent Changes
 - **Core library implementation**: Complete library API with Config, Action, Stage, Step, and Result types